boldbi/bold-bi-docs/docs/faq/how-to-connect-a-live-xml-or-json-or-csv-or-excel-file-in-bold-bi-dashboard.md

     ![web-refresh](/static/assets/faq/images/web-refresh.png)

-4. Now you can connect that data source to design the dashboard.
+4. Now you can connect the data source to design the dashboard.